Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-t9_0R3vkYOk.md

 ### Transcript

-> item let me know uh i heard how bad was the indigestion after eating all the keys i just want more keys holy can't get enough of them it's like the runs after in the morning though it was worth it keys
+> item let me know, i heard how bad was the indigestion after eating all the keys i just want more keys holy can't get enough of them it's like the runs after in the morning though it was worth it keys